ajsoriar/ajsr-confirm/README.md

 #### 2 Include dependences:

-2.1 ajsr-jq-confirm.min.js and ajsr-js-confirm.min.js are in `dist` folder.
+2.1 Use ajsr-jq-confirm.min.js or ajsr-js-confirm.min.js.
+Both are in `dist` folder.

-- ajsr-jq-confirm.min.js depends on jQuery
+- `ajsr-jq-confirm.min.js` depends on jQuery
-- and ajsr-js-confirm.min.js is pure javascript so it doesn't need jQuery.
+- `ajsr-js-confirm.min.js` is pure javascript so it doesn't need jQuery.

 2.2 Initialize the plugin by referencing the necessary files: